 On The Day of The Move

-Once you get to your new house, make sure that nothing is broken or missing from your things.
+Once you get to your new house, make sure that none of your belongings are broken or missing.
 If anything has gone awry, make sure you tell the moving company straight away.

-You’ll now want to check on all of the appliances in the new house.
+Check on all of the appliances in the new house.
 Make sure everything works, as per the agreement you made with the seller.
-You may need to give your estate agent a call if anything isn’t as it was supposed to be.
+If there are issues, you may need to give your real estate agent a call.
+This is one of the moving tips that people tend to overlook.

 Moving Tips You May Not Have Considered